 As a feminist and someone who believes in the strength of community and family, I believe that all pregnant people deserve high-quality and evidence-based care, with autonomy and shared decision-making.
-I offer homebirth midwifery care and lactation services.
+I offer homebirth midwifery care and lactation services for those who are breastfeeding and chestfeeding.
 I have sensitive, reliable backup care with the Denver Midwives Collective, a group of like-minded colleagues who follow the same protocols and philosophy as my practice.

 If you're having a baby, give me a call - I love to help people out.